ICRAR/ProFit/README.md

 ## Motivation

 This package is designed to offer a fully featured Bayesian interface to galaxy model fitting (also called profiling).
-It uses the same standard inputs as other popular codes (e.g. GALFIT) but can use complex priors and a number of likelihoods.
+It mostly uses the same standard inputs as other popular codes (e.g. GALFIT) but can use complex priors and a number of likelihoods.

 ## Contributors